pickyourtrail_logo

 4. Try night surfing under guided lights for a different thrill

-• Best time: After 7 PM (only if offered; verify in advance)
+• Best time: After 7 PM (subject to weather and operator schedule)

 5. Experience Kuta nightlife with beach clubs and open-air music